demisto/content/Packs/FeedThreatFox/Integrations/FeedThreatFox/README.md

 Use the ThreatFox Feed integration to fetch indicators from the feed.
-This integration was integrated and tested with version xx of ThreatFox Feed.
+This integration was integrated and tested with version 6.0.3 of ThreatFox Feed.

 ## Configure ThreatFox Feed on Cortex XSOAR